apache/pulsar/site2/docs/client-libraries-java.md

         .subscribe();
 ```

 The `subscribe` method will automatically subscribe the consumer to the specified topic and subscription.
 One way to make the consumer listen on the topic is to set up a `while` loop.
-In this example loop, the consumer listens for messages, prints the contents of any message that's received, and then {% popover acknowledges %} that the message has been processed:
+In this example loop, the consumer listens for messages, prints the contents of any message that's received, and then [acknowledges](reference-terminology.md#acknowledgment-ack) that the message has been processed:

 ```java
 do {